Hotspots offer more control than Links and are useful if you want to create a clickable area that’s larger than a single Layer.

 To add a Hotspot , make sure you have nothing selected on the Canvas, then choose Insert > Interaction or press I) and click-and–drag to draw your Hotspot area.
 After that, click on the Artboard you want your Hotspot to link to.

-You can edit your Hotspot’s animation and target Artboard, in the Inspector, just like you can with Links.
+You can edit your Hotspot’s animation and target Artboard in the Inspector, just like you can with Links.

-How to turn a Link into a Hotspot
+Turning a Link into a Hotspot

-Select any Link and click the “Create Hotspot” icon in the Inspector to turn it into a Hotspot.
+Select any link and click the Create separate Hotspot layer icon in the Interaction section of the Prototype tab of the Inspector to turn it into a Hotspot.

-How to use Hotspots with Symbols
+Using Hotspots with Symbols

 If you include a Hotspot as part of a Symbol, you can reuse that same Symbol but individually override its Hotspot’s target.
-You can also override the Hotspot’s target to “None” if you don’t want it to link to another Artboard.
+You can also override the Hotspot’s target to None if you don’t want it to link to another Artboard.

 Hiding and showing links and Hotspots (pre Version 90)